-The Rattlesnake National Recreation Area and Wilderness (RNRAW) are literally in Missoula, Montana's back yard.
-In fact, this is one of the closest Wilderness Areas to a major metropolitan area.
-This page will include information on the entire Rattlesnake area, not just the Wilderness and National Rec.
-Area.
+The Rattlesnake National Recreation Area and Wilderness (RNRAW) are in Missoula, Montana's back yard.
+The Rattlesnake is the closest Wilderness Areas to a major metropolitan area (2nd if you consider a "wilderness" area in the midwest).

 Many of the 30+ high mountain lakes are stocked with fish, and the area contains an excellent sampling of the state's wildlife, including black bears, mountain lions, mountain goats, big horn sheep, deer, elk, coyotes and marmots.
-Hawks, Eagles, and Osprey spy the skies.
+Hawks, eagles, and osprey soar the skies.

 The slopes are carpeted with sub-alpine fir, lodgepole pine, and spruce sloping down to open Douglas fir and ponderosa pine parklands.